Judge upholds permit for oil refinery near national park

 The agency’s “expertise is entitled to deference when, as here, the subject matter is complex,” Greenwood wrote in a ruling dated Wednesday.

-The department last June issued an air quality permit that paved the way for Meridian Energy Group to begin site work last summer for the plant, which the company maintains will be “the cleanest refinery on the planet” thanks to modern technology and a model for future refineries.
-The decision came after a two-year review that it said involved more than 1,000 hours of department staff time and more than 10,000 public comments.
+The department last June issued an air quality permit that paved the way for Meridian Energy Group to begin site work last summer for the plant, which the company maintains will be “the cleanest refinery on the planet” thanks to modern technology and will be a model for future refineries.
+The state decision came after a two-year review it said involved more than 1,000 hours of department staff time and more than 10,000 public comments.

 Most Read Business Stories